Operation Catechism: Return to base

 One of the No. 9 Squadron Lancasters was badly damaged by anti-aircraft gunfire, and its pilot decided to attempt a crash-landing in Sweden.
 The crew were able to make radio contact with Swedish military forces manning a small airfield at Naisjärv, who prepared it for the bomber.
 When one of the Lancaster's engines cut out while attempting to land, the pilot made a belly landing in a field near a village.
 None of the crew were injured, and all were interned by the Swedish Government.
 They were subsequently repatriated to the UK.

 The other Lancasters' return flights were complicated by adverse winds.
-Due to shortages of fuel, many had to divert to alternate airfields but all landed safely during the afternoon of 12 November.
+Due to shortages of fuel, many had to divert to alternative airfields but all landed safely during the afternoon of 12 November.
 Two Lancasters landed at RAF Banff, one of which still carried its Tallboy which had hung up.
-After taxiing to a halt, and moments after the crew left the aircraft, the Tallboy released itself and clattered to the concrete.
+After it taxied to a halt, and moments after the crew left the aircraft, the Tallboy released itself and clattered to the concrete.
 The film aircraft flew directly to its home station, RAF Waddington, where its pilot was debriefed by Air Commodore Cochrane.
 The bomber squadrons returned to their home bases over the next two days.